xvicient/giantgames/README.md

 ## About architecture

-Modular app structured with VIPER architecture.
+Modular app structured using VIPER architecture.
 All components of each module have their own responsibility trying to reduce the load and the dependency on controllers.

 ## About API